 Before you apply, be sure to read the profile carefully and provide what we're looking for, or you'll be wasting your time making a request.
-We host for about six months each year from mid-April to mid October, and usually only single travelers, and usually only for two weeks out of each month.
+We host for about six months each year from mid-April to mid October, usually only single travelers, and usually only for two weeks out of each month.

 If you apply, be sure to respond quickly to our questions, because there are many requests.
 We don't have time to wait for two days to know what your intentions are.
 Others will be waiting to hear from us, and we can't leave them hanging.

 We will need to know your travel arrival details.
 Since we only accept one helper at a time, we want to be quite certain that the person we accepted is actually going to arrive.
 And we will want to know your onward travel plans as well.

 Workaway says, "remember it takes a lot of thought for someone to invite you into their home".
 Before you proceed to make a request, you should know that we get many requests from travellers that don't include their dates of travel, verifiable references or enough detail to convince us to take a complete stranger to live in our home for an extended visit.
 Your initial request may be only a first step; to be successful, you will have to impress us with your thoughtful travel plans, your well-written profile and good references.
 Think of it this way: would you want your own parents to accept a total stranger into their home?
 Try to fill your profile with enough detail that you would like to see from someone who would come and stay with your own parents or grandparents.

 Helpers must be non-smokers.
 We rarely accept younger couples.
 We host foreign visitors of any age who are here to explore Canada, and we enjoy older travellers.
 We've been travel helpers ourselves with multiple hosts in Australia, New Zealand, Ecuador and Peru.